rosaadaline/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity and over-engineering.
 Remember that code is read far more often than it is written.
 Invest time in planning, modularizing, and documenting your work.
 Refactoring for clarity should be a regular practice, as it enhances collaboration, reduces bugs, and accelerates development in the long run."

 In essence, keep it simple, structured, and well-documented – this is the hallmark of effective coding.

+# 2024-01-25
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In essence, this quote highlights that striving to make a program excessively fast or efficient before it's actually needed can result in complex, hard-to-understand code which may introduce bugs and hinder future development.
+It's more prudent to write clear, straightforward code initially and optimize specific parts once you have data supporting the need for such actions.